icons8/lunacy-docs/docs/basics.md

 When the zoom value exceeds 500, Lunacy displays a pixel grid.
 There are two ways to disable this feature:

 1. In the menu bar, select **View** > **Pixel grid**.
-2. Deselect all layers on the canvas and clear the **Show pixel grid** checkbox in the Inspector.
+2. Deselect all layers on the canvas and clear the **Show pixel grid** checkbox in the right panel.

 Find out about other zooming options [below](#zooming-options).

 ### Changing the canvas color

 1. Deselect all layers.
-2. Use the **Workspace color** control in the Inspector.
+2. Use the **Workspace color** control in the right panel.

 <embed type="image/svg+xml" alt="canvas_color" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/TmFrkSpmxEi2Rb3deQBoLA.svg" width="844" />